gohilnihar07/Samsungpdtraining/README.md

 ## Day-1-Introduction to Verilog RTL Design and Synthesis
  <details>
- <summary> introduction to iverilog design and testbench </summary>
+ <summary> introduction to Verilog design and testbench </summary>
   Design:-
-  It's the actual verilog code or set of verilog codes which has the intended functionality to meet the required specifications.
+  The actual Verilog code or set of Verilog codes has the intended functionality to meet the required specifications.

   Testbench:-
-  Testbench is the setup to apply the stimulus to the design to check it's functionality.
+  Testbench is the setup to apply the stimulus to the design to check .its functionality.
    <img width="1085" alt="Design and verification" src="https://github.com/gohilnihar07/Samsungpdtraining/blob/9c4ca4c892766e1c6449047a02ca291b3302c1ce/Design%20and%20testbench.jpg">
   </details>